 An effective treatment for your foot or ankle concern depends on accurate and timely diagnosis.
-We have onsite digital X-ray and ultrasound machines for convenient diagnostic capabilities.
+For convenient diagnostic capabilities, we have onsite digital X-ray machines.
+To aid in diagnosis and management of ailments, we may also utilize further imaging such as an ultrasound, magnetic resonance imaging (MRI), or computed tomography (CT).

 Our board-certified podiatrists at Shady Grove Podiatry in Gaithersburg, Maryland are dedicated to offering advanced technology to help you get the treatment you need.
 Our goal is to enhance your foot and ankle function and reduce your pain and discomfort so you can enjoy life to the fullest.